Momentum-Team-13/js-calculator-part-1-mnrolando3/notes.md

 Next steps:
 Change clear variable - N/A
 Add clear into loop - DONE
-Fix result box to round or wrap so all digits can be seen (fits 11 characters) - WORK ON Update eval to math.eval? - DONE
+Fix result box to round or wrap so all digits can be seen (fits 11 characters) - IN PROGRESS Update eval to math.eval? - DONE
 - Add parenthesis, percent, and exponent options - DONE Include 0 on leading decimal?